90kid/html_parser_recruitment_task/README.md

 # How it works?
 In CLI run `php src/parseHtmlToCsv.php file_path.html`.
 You can run it with default argument.
 `php src/parseHtmlToCsv.php` then it takes `example.html` as default file.
 Output will be in `output.csv`.

+# Final thoughts
+1. Shouldn't store money as float.
+PHP Money is a better way.
+2.